 Health Care

-Momentus invests in health care projects and infrastructure ranging from small clinics to major hospitals in low- to moderate-income communities that lack the health services common in higher-income areas.
+Momentus invests in health care projects and infrastructure ranging from small clinics to major hospitals in communities that lack health services.
 Our goal with these investments is to increase access to comprehensive, high-quality treatment and preventive care.

 Our Impact